smyrman/blog/2021-03-generic-test-library/blog.md

 ## The generic re-design

 Finally, the re-design.
-With _generics_ we can enforce type-safety for the check and value initializer combination into tests, like this:
+With _generics_, or _type parameterization_, which the proposed Go generics is more accurately called, we can enforce type-safety for the check and value initializer combination into tests.
+To demonstrate how, here is a re-write of the subtest core-design:

 ```go
 type CheckFunc[T any]func(func() T) error